bsdelf/barebone-js/README.md

 ### /src/libraries

-Utility functions and classes.
+Portable utility functions and classes, expected to be context irrelevant.
+Code under this folder can be easliy reused by other projects or published to NPM for sharing.

 ## Architecture

 ![architecture](docs/ideal.svg)

-The entire software roughly has four layers, from outer to inner:
+The entire software has roughly four layers, from outer to inner:

-- Applications: entrances
+- Applications: entrances.
-- Coordinators: routes, codec, I/O
+- Access Layer: I/O, authenticate, request dispatch.
-- Controllers: business logic
+- Controllers: request processing.
-- Models: primitive data abstractions
+- Models: primitive data abstractions.

-As for long lived "services", they are mananged by context and providers with topological sorting.
+Also, there are a couple of long lived "system services" mananged by context which are global available to above components.

-With this architecture, your project can easily achieve horizontal scale and functional scale.
-See [the scale cube](https://microservices.io/articles/scalecube.html).
+With this architecture, project can easily achieve horizontal scale and functional scale.
+See [the scale cube](https://microservices.io/articles/scalecube.html) of microservices.